 - Established anti-poaching teams in 12 core areas and trained over 300 rangers worldwide;

-- More than tripled the number of tigers detected in Manas National Park, India, a former conflict area where they were nearly poached to local extinction;
+- More than tripled the number of tigers detected in Manas National Park, India, a former conflict area where the tiger population was nearly poached to local extinction;

 - Prevented the poaching of an average 8,000 animals per year in Kafue National Park, Zambia, increasing the lion population on the Busanga Plains World Heritage Area by over 300 percent;

-- Used acoustic monitors that record gunshots and conversations to predict poacher patterns and curtail poaching in Guatemala and Honduras; and
+- Used acoustic monitors that record gunshots and conversations to predict poaching patterns and curtail poaching in Guatemala and Honduras; and

 - Created the PoacherCam, a groundbreaking camera with a specialized human-detection algorithm that can remotely alert anti-poaching patrols to the presence of passing intruders.